scilus/disco_challenge/README.md

 - DiSCo3 is the validation data, for which we also have the ground-truth connectivity matrix.
 - DiSCo2 is the test data, for which we do not have the ground-truth connectivity matrix.

+## Pipeline

+The pipeline does some very basic processing steps right now:

+- Step 1 : Denoise DWI
+- Step 2 : Extract shell used for WM and frf computing
+- Step 3 : Compute FA map
+- Step 4 : Compute tissue masks
+- Step 5 : Compute frf
+- Step 6 : Compute fodf
+- Step 7 : Compute local tracking (use 'local') OR Compute pft (use 'pft')
+- Step 8 : Run commit
+- Step 9 : Decompose connectivity
+- Step 10 : Compute connectivity
+- Step 11 : Compute correlation
+- Step 12 : Compute binary correlation
+- Step 13 : Compute confusion matrix

 ## Getting started

-To run the base version of the pipeline on the training data, you can run
+You will need to have scilpy scripts loaded as part of your environment.
+To run the base version of the pipeline on the training data, you can run:

 ```bash
 $ cd code